-Learn more About Wetlands and Protection and Restoration Opportunities available for Michigan wetlands below.
+Learn more About Wetlands and Protection and Restoration Opportunities available through the Farm Bill below.

 All wetlands in Michigan, regardless of their size and depth are important.
 They vary greatly depending upon the soil type, water levels, how long the water is present and how the water arrived.
-The following is a basic overview of wetland types.
-Please visit your local Conservation District office, or click on the links available in the Resource list on the left side of this page for more information on wetlands and organizations that are involved in wetland education and assistance.
+There are four basic types of wetlands:

 Areas with saturated soils that may be covered by many feet of slowly moving or standing water during part of the year.
 Often swamps are inundated with floodwater from nearby rivers and streams.
 Swamps are dominated by trees adapted to saturated soil conditions including silver maple, red maple, cottonwood, or tamarack.
 Shrubs often grow in swamps, with the common species of buttonbush, willow and red-osier dogwood present.